-Joe Hughes enters his first season as the director of baseball operations at Texas Tech in 2013.
+Joe Hughes enters his third season as the director of baseball operations at Texas Tech in 2015.
 Hughes was named director of operations with the Red Raiders on July 17, 2012.

-A former college baseball player at Oklahoma (2006-07), Hughes joins the Red Raiders coaching staff after a year as an assistant director of event management at Oklahoma in 2011-2012.
+A former college baseball player at Oklahoma (2006-07), Hughes joined the Red Raiders coaching staff after a year as assistant director of event management at Oklahoma (2011-2012).

-Hughes worked with all 21 intercollegiate athletics programs at Oklahoma in event management.
-Hughes spent significant time working with athletics administration, coaching staffs, sport administrators, media relations, ticket sales, athletic trainers, marketing and officials to list a few.
+Hughes worked with all 21 intercollegiate athletics programs at OU in event management.
+Hughes spent significant time working with athletics administration, individual coaching staffs, sport administrators, athletics communications, ticket sales, athletic trainers, marketing and officials to list a few.

 Hughes served as a student assistant coach with the Oklahoma baseball program in the fall of 2007 and following his post-graduate studies became a graduate assistant in the OU athletics department in January 2011.

 In addition, Hughes worked Oklahoma baseball camps along with private lessons while coaching high school and youth baseball teams during his time in Norman.

 Hughes' relationship with Texas Tech head coach Tim Tadlock dates back to the beginning of his collegiate playing career at Grayson County College (2004-05) when Tadlock served as the head coach of the junior-college program in Denison, Texas.

 Following his junior-college career, Hughes turned down numerous NCAA Division I scholarship offers to reunite with Tadlock at Oklahoma where he was a two-year starter for the Sooners while helping lead the Sooners to the 2006 Norman Regional championship and to an NCAA Super Regional appearance.
 In fact, Hughes was a key member of the Sooners offense that led the Big 12 in hitting (.323) in 2006.